 A little later, the manager came and greeted me with my name and said hello in Turkish “Merhaba Cemal bey“.
-Clearly, he spoke only a few words but I replied in kind and asked how he knew my name and that I was Turkish.
-He smiled and said, “if you want to borrow a couple of my shakers I need to know who you are.”
+Clearly, he spoke only a few words in Turkish, but I replied in kind and asked how he knew my name and that I was Turkish.
+He smiled and said, “if you want to borrow a couple of my shakers, I need to know who you are.”
 It turned out that one of our former neighbors was now a waiter there and he had told Dimitri, the manager, who I was.
 We talked, in English, about a couple of common friends and he said I could take the pair home to photograph.
-I promised that I would return them in a few weeks and we shook hands and left.
+I promised that I would return them in a few weeks, and we shook hands and left.

 Photographing Salt and Pepper Shakers

 The shakers stood on the desk for about two weeks while I thought of several ways to photograph them.
 They had highly polished, mirror-like surfaces and brushed and matte surfaces.
 The polished surfaces would reflect what was around them and the dull surfaces would mostly resist reflection.
 Yesterday I started taking photographs with the aid of a couple of colored manilla folders, with window light, ambient light, ambient light, and flash, … The surfaces had more scratches than I thought, but I was able to clean them in Photoshop.

 I present to you a pair of salt and pepper shakers!
 Don’t overlook simple things to photograph.
 (They are made by American Metalcraft and are available from a restaurant supply store in case you are interested.)